IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Compressed Files
 ----------------

-Compressed files in zip format are unpacked automatically.
+Compressed files in .zip format are unpacked automatically.
 If a .zip file fails to unpack for whatever reason, it will upload as is.
 If the number of files inside are more than a set limit (1,000 by default, configurable by the Administrator), you will get an error message and the .zip file will upload as is.

 If the uploaded .zip file contains a folder structure, Dataverse will keep track of this structure.
 A file's location within this folder structure is displayed in the file metadata as the File Path.
 When you download the contents of the dataset, this folder structure will be preserved and files will appear in their original locations.